-In this paper, we study the relevance search problem which measures the relatedness of heterogeneous objects in heterogeneous networks.
+In this paper, we study the relevance search problem which measures the relatedness of heterogeneous objects (including same-typed or different-typed objects) in heterogeneous networks.
 We propose a general relevance measure, called HeteSim.
-As a path-constraint measure, HeteSim can measure the relatedness of same-typed or different-typed objects in a uniform framework.
+As a path-constraint measure, HeteSim can measure the relatedness of same-typed and different-typed objects in a uniform framework.
 In addition, HeteSim is a semi-metric measure, which can be used in many applications.
 Extensive experiments validate the effectiveness and efficiency of HeteSim on evaluating the relatedness of heterogeneous objects.

 There are some interesting directions for future work.
-First, more methods can be explored to measure the relatedness of heterogeneous objects, such as path count and RW strategies.
-Secondly, since the proposed quick computation strategies are all in-memory methods, we can design the parallel computation methods of HeteSim.
-Last but not least, the problem on how to choose and weight different meta paths is also important issues for heterogeneous networks.
+Firstly, more methods can be explored to measure the relatedness of heterogeneous objects, such as path count and RW strategies.
+Secondly, since the quick computation strategies proposed in this paper are all in-memory methods, the parallel computation methods of HeteSim can be an interesting topic to explore.
+Last but not least, the problem on how to choose and weight different meta paths are also important issues for heterogeneous networks.